-All production expenses, including props and costumes, are expensed in the Statements of Activities in the year the associated productions are performed.
+Production assets, including props and costumes, are included in the Statement of Financial Position as a fixed asset.
 Some props and costumes are kept if we believe they can be repurposed for future productions.
-We lease our old costumes and props to other organizations as well as utilizing them for future performances.
+The net book value of these assets are included in property, plant, and equipment, net on the Statement of Financial Positon.
+We may lease our old costumes and props to other organizations as well as use them for future performances.
 Revenue from rental activities is recognized in the period it is earned in the Statements of Activities.
-When we no longer have space to store them, the props or costumes are disposed or sold in a yard sale.
+When we no longer have space to store them, the props or costumes are disposed of or sold in a yard sale.
 Revenue from such sales is recognized at that time in the Statements of Activities.